 The Nevada Department of Health and Human Services (DHHS) promotes the health and well-being of its residents through the delivery or facilitation of a multitude of essential services to ensure families are strengthened, public health is protected, and individuals achieve their highest level of self-sufficiency.
 The Department is the largest in state government, comprised of five Divisions along with additional programs and offices overseen by the DHHS' Director's Office.
-The five Divisions include Aging and Disability Services (ADSD), Child and Family Services (DCFS), Department of Health Care Financing and Policy (DHCFP; Medicaid), Public and Behavioral Health (DPBH) and Welfare and Supportive Services (DWSS).
+The five Divisions include Aging and Disability Services (ADSD), Child and Family Services (DCFS), Health Care Financing and Policy (DHCFP; Medicaid), Public and Behavioral Health (DPBH) and Welfare and Supportive Services (DWSS).
 DHHS is the lead agency for the community-based child abuse prevention programs in Nevada and leads the child maltreatment prevention activities in Nevada.

-DCFS oversees the administration and management of all child welfare federal grants.
-In addition, the DCFS is responsible for administering Victims of Crime Assistance (VOCA) funding identifies child abuse, domestic, violence sexual assault and underserved populations, i.e., commercially sexually exploited children.
-The DCFS is also responsible for administering Family Violence and Prevention Services, Victims of Domestic Violence including a VOCA Training and Technical Assistance grant focused on meeting national certification standards.
+The DCFS oversees the administration and management of all child welfare federal grants.
+In addition, the DCFS is responsible for administering Victims of Crime Assistance (VOCA) funding to identified child abuse, domestic violence, and sexual assault victims, as well as to underserved populations such as commercially sexually exploited children.
+The DCFS is also responsible for administering Family Violence and Prevention Services, Victims of Domestic Violence and VOCA Training as well as Technical Assistance grants focused on meeting national certification standards.